ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 2/W2 - Quiz Questions.md

 **Hint: after submitting a claim, should the application provide a confirmation?**
 Synchronous
 Reason - The application needs to respond to the customer immediately that the claim has been submitted (or not in case of an error).

+**You can run JavaScript code with Node.js in AWS Lambda.
+Lambda provides runtimes for Node.js that run your code to process events.
+Your code runs in an environment that includes the AWS SDK for JavaScript, with credentials from an AWS Identity and Access Management (IAM) role that you manage.**
+True

+**S3 events invoke a lambda synchronously.**
+False
+Several AWS services, such as Amazon Simple Storage Service (Amazon S3) invoke functions asynchronously to process events.
+When you invoke a function asynchronously, you don't wait for a response from the function.
+You hand off the event to Lambda and Lambda handles the rest.
+You can configure how Lambda handles errors.